yaolu-zjut/DDInterpreter/readme.md

 * The synthesis dataset will be saved at `./condensed/[dataset]/[method]/IPC[ipc]`
 * Use the default path of original dataset `./data/[dataset]` or set `--data_path` to specify the path
-*  `--alphas` ， `--models_pool` , and `model_num`  represent the weight of CLOM, the architecture of models and the number of each architecture  respectively.
+*  `--alphas` ， `--models_pool` , and `--model_num`  represent the weight of CLOM, the architecture of models and the number of each architecture  respectively.

 The weights utilized in our study are outlined below: